samuelhbne/proxy-xray/README.md

 ### 1. Connect to Vless-TCP-TLS-XTLS server

 The following instruction connect to mydomain.duckdns.org port 443 in Vless+TCP+XTLS mode.
 Connection made via IP address to avoid DNS contamination.
 TLS servername provided via parameter.
-All destination sites and IP located in China will not been proxied.
+All destination sites and IP located in China will not be proxied.

 ```shell
 $ docker run --rm -it -p 1080:1080 -p 1080:1080/udp samuelhbne/proxy-xray \